NOC-MSM/SEAsia/DOCS/index.rst

 running on the ARCHER HPC (www.archer.ac.uk).
 Though the principles are transferrable.

 The documentation is divided into sections.
-As an introduction and overview to the process, the first section contains the recipe specific for the 1/12 deg SE Asia configuration.
-The second section contains a number of common modules, or steps, that are described in more detail and that are part of the build process but are not specific to any particular configuration.
-Section 3 addresses some common trouble shooting issues.
-Section 4 presents some simple diagnostics tools for visualising output, and Section 5 presents recipes from some other configurations.
+As an introduction and overview to the process, the first two sections describe contain the recipe specific for the 1/12 deg SE Asia configuration, with the first section being generic to any configuration.
+Section XX addresses some common trouble shooting issues.
+Section YY presents some simple diagnostics tools for visualising output, and Section ZZ presents recipes from some other configurations.

+An appendix contains the scripts that are either indepedant of, or can be modified for, any configuration.

 **************************************
-Generic steps
+Generic steps in a configuration build
 **************************************

 .. toctree::